Home > Academics > Departments > Nursing > Programs of Study > Early Decision Option for High School Seniors

 - A cumulative grade point average (CGPA) of 2.75 at the time of application.
 For transfer students, a CGPA will be determined from course work accepted in transfer, which must be a minimum of 2.75 for consideration.

-- Maintenance of a minimum CGPA of 2.75 from Rockford College at the end of the semester in which application is submitted.
+- Maintenance of a minimum CGPA of 2.75 from Rockford University at the end of the semester in which application is submitted.

-- Science courses older than five years will not be considered as equivalent to Rockford College courses.
+- Science courses older than five years will not be considered as equivalent to Rockford University courses.

 - Students who are granted medical withdrawals and medical incompletes in required natural and social science support courses have a maximum of two times to achieve a passing grade of "C-" or better.
 For example, a student enrolls in Biology 209 and receives a medical incomplete.
 That student then makes arrangements with the instructor to repeat Biology 209 the next time it is offered.
 The student fails to achieve a passing grade and then withdraws from the course with a "MW” (medical withdrawal).
 The student repeats Biology 209 again and then receives a passing grade.
 The student (who has essentially attempted the same course three times) may not be considered for admission into the nursing program.